Mythcon 50 - Progress Report #2

 Mythcon 50 registration will be situated at tables along the wall as you enter the lobby.
 SDSU room registration will be at their desk; you will sign in and receive your tap card and room key; you MUST return your tap card and room key to the SDSU desk in order to get back your deposit check!

-On Saturday and Sunday, conference registration will be in the Aztec Student Union.
+Starting Friday evening at 7:00 PM, Saturday, and Sunday, conference registration will be in TEMPLO MAYOR on the second floor of the Aztec Student Union except for Saturday morning during opening ceremonies: conference registration will be in the Theatre, second floor of the Aztec Student Union.
 Images of assorted relevant and helpful on-campus locations.

 About SAN DIEGO WEATHER: